FREQUENTLY ASKED QUESTIONS

 The ceremony will be held in a central Singapore location, final details of the evening will be announced closer to the time.

 If you need more time to put together your entries, please get in touch specifying the total number of entries you are planning to submit.
 We will do our best to accommodate your request.

-Yes, you can enter the same campaign in the regional edition as long as the eligibility dates are correct (the majority of the campaign must have run between 1 October 2017 and 31 October 2018).
-If you submitted the same project in Festival of Media Asia Pacific Awards 2018, you must update it with further results that were not available or submitted last time.
-In this case the bulk of the campaign must have run within the 2019 awards eligibility dates.
+Yes, you can enter the same campaign in the regional edition as long as the eligibility dates are correct (the majority of the campaign must have run between 1 October 2018 and 30 November 2019).

 You are welcome to enter the same campaign into multiple categories.
 However, please ensure that the copy you add under each section (Insights, Strategy, Execution, Results) is relevant to the specific category you are entering.
 Judges will assess each campaign strictly against the category criteria.
 We recommend that you tailor your entry per category.

 You are welcome to move your entry to another category or enter the same entry into different categories but these actions need to take place before the deadline.
 It is not possible to move entries across categories after the entry deadline.

 The Festival of Media Awards organisers and the judges cannot move your entry into a different category.
 Judges will evaluate your campaign against the criteria of the category to which you submitted your work.